 The Greater Augusta Arts Council will host a community input session on public art Tuesday, August 8, for local Augusta artists to share their thoughts on future public art projects and community involvement.
 The forum will take place in the Linda Beazley Conference room at the Augusta Richmond County Municipal Building, 5:30-7, with a networking reception to follow.

-In early 2012, the Greater Augusta Arts Council was named as the Public Arts Agency for the City of Augusta.
-To that effect, one of our goals is to establish a program of high quality public art in the local area.
+Public Art is an important part of our city, and we are working to bring even more public work to you, the Augusta community.
+In early 2012, the Greater Augusta Arts Council was named as the Public Arts Agency for the City of Augusta, and our goal is to establish a program of high quality public art in the local area.

 Why Public Art?

 Wherever it is located, public art creates community.
 Public art can add value and positivity to neighborhoods, it can bring a smile to someone’s face in an unexpected part of town, and it boosts people’s health, happiness, and well-being.
 Art enhances communal spaces like parks, pedestrian thoroughfares, public buildings, and wherever people gather.
 Sculptures, murals, and other art installations also strengthen a sense of identity in the community.
 Public art can honor an area’s history, but at the same time, encourage us to look at a brighter future for our city.